1c7/Yogurt/README.md

 # Serverless License Management
-Here is a simple license management run on Serverless.
+Here is a really really simple license management run on Serverless.
 I built this for my desktop app

-### If you can use Gumroad or Paddle. you don't need this.
+## If you can use Gumroad or Paddle. you don't need this.
 Gumroad have all these license genereate tool, really convenience.
 Paddle, the same.
 This is for payment provider that doesn't support "license code generate and verify"

+## Tech Stack
+* Serverless.com cli tool
+* AWS

-### Usage Scenario (very niche)
+## Usage Scenario (very niche)
 1. You have a Desktop app (maybe written in Electon.js)
 2. You want charge money for that software
 3. It's One-off purchase($9 forever), not monthly recurring payment($15 per month).
 4. You don't want spend a lot of time(2-7 days maybe) thinking and building a license management system

-In that case, this tool may be useful for you.

-### How it work
+## How it work
 1. When user want purchase your one-off software, ask user for Email address (so user can receive license code via email)
 2. User pay & successfully pay
 3. That payment provider probably have webhook when payment success. use that. call this "Serverless License Management"